Logo

 • Preview the end goal so they know what they’re working toward.

-• Co-regulate before you direct—your calm shifts their nervous system.
+• Co-regulate first—your calm shifts their nervous system.

 A teen I worked with could code for hours but froze at writing assignments.
 Once we added sensory breaks, timers with written cues, and a visual finish line, task initiation finally felt doable.

-Hyperfocus creates a tunnel, and pulling kids out abruptly can feel like waking them from deep sleep.
+Hyperfocus creates a mental tunnel, and pulling kids out of it abruptly can feel like waking them from deep sleep.
+The shift can be disorienting and frustrating for them.

 • Movement before transitioning to shift their brain state.

-Hyperfocus can be a true strength.
-Kids can:
+Hyperfocus isn’t just a challenge; it can be a true strength.
+When kids are in the zone, they can:

 🗣️ “Hyperfocus isn’t defiance—it’s your child’s dysregulated brain seeking stimulation.
 When we calm the brain first, everything else gets easier.” — Dr. Roseann

-This is heartbreaking, and it’s more common than parents realize.
-When something doesn’t come easily, kids can believe they’re “bad” or “stupid.”
-But behavior is communication—and the message is usually: “My brain can’t do this right now.”
+When tasks don’t come easily, kids with ADHD often spiral into negative self-talk.
+They might believe they’re "bad" or "stupid."
+But remember, behavior is communication, and the message is usually: “My brain can’t do this right now.”

 Takeaway & What’s Next